Roll the Dice (Steve Harley song): Release

 "Roll the Dice" was released on 7-inch vinyl by EMI Records in the UK, Germany, Spain, Australia and New Zealand, and by Capitol Records in North America.
 For its release as a single, an edited version of the song was made, which shortened the song by approximately half a minute.
 The B-side, "Waiting", was written and produced by Harley.
 The track was exclusive to the single and has not appeared on any other release since.
 It was originally intended for inclusion on Hobo with a Grin, but was dropped from the final track listing.
 In the UK, Germany and Spain, the single was released with colour picture sleeves.
 In the UK, the first 20,000 copies of the single featured the sleeve.

-Following its original release as a single, and on Hobo with a Grin, the song has since appeared on various Steve Harley compilations, including 1981's Collection, 1992's Make Me Smile: The Best of Steve Harley, 1996's Premium Gold Collection 1998's More Than Somewhat – The Very Best of Steve Harley, 1999's The Cream of Steve Harley & Cockney Rebel, and 2006's The Cockney Rebel – A Steve Harley Anthology.
+Following its original release as a single, and on Hobo with a Grin, the song has since appeared on various Steve Harley compilations, including 1981's Collection, 1992's Make Me Smile – The Best of Steve Harley and Cockney Rebel, 1996's Premium Gold Collection 1998's More Than Somewhat – The Very Best of Steve Harley, 1999's The Cream of Steve Harley & Cockney Rebel, and 2006's The Cockney Rebel – A Steve Harley Anthology.